 Minitest provides a complete suite of testing facilities for Ruby.
 It’s part of the Ruby standard library (in Ruby 1.9 and above) and supports behavior-driven development, mocking, and benchmarking.

-Capybara helps Ruby developers test web applications by simulating how a real user would interact with the app.
+Capybara helps Rails developers test web applications by simulating how a real user would interact with the app.
 It can receive pages, parse the HTML, and submit forms.

 FactoryBot provides factory methods to create text fixtures for automated software testing.
 In Ruby on Rails, it can replace Rails’s built-in fixture mechanism, allowing Ruby on Rails developers to define a different setup for each test and avoid dependencies within the test suite.